tmobil/WordBreak/README.md

 Word Break problem

 Given an input, find out whether the input can be segmented into a sequence of valid words from the dictionary.
+A valid word is at least two character long.

 Assume words are available in a dictionary. https://github.com/tmobil/WordBreak/blob/master/english.json

-Input: ilikemobile
+Input: welikemobile

 Output: true

-The input can be separted as "i like mobile"
+The input can be separted as "we like mobile"

 Input: abcdefg